 What Is Christmas Jam ?

 Typically when you make jam and jelly it is made with fruit, sugar and pectin.
-Christmas jam is made with additional spices of cinnamon, ginger, allspice and cloves.
+This Christmas jam recipe is made with additional spices of cinnamon, ginger, allspice and cloves.
 All the holiday spices you will find in this spiced Christmas jam recipe.
 The jam is a strawberry cranberry jam, sometimes called Amish Christmas Jam, that is full of many holiday season flavors and scents.

 How Do You Process the Fruit?